iamtheblackunicorn/FunkOff/README.md

 ## About :books:

 The other day I wanted to compute a number of values for a function formula.
-I wondered how I could implement a function that handles cubes, squares and linear functions fed into the same as a string and produce a list of values as Ys from a given list of Xs. *Funk Off* is that library.
-It supports linear functions, quadratic functions and cubic functions!
+I wondered how I could implement a function that handles cubes, squares and linear functions fed into a code function as a string and produce a list of values as Ys from a given list of Xs. *Funk Off* is that library.
+It supports linear functions, quadratic functions, and cubic functions!

 ## Installation :inbox_tray: